OCTACHRON Manual

 Again by pressing SHIFT while dragging one of the controllers, you adjust the value for all steps together.

-Mutation of Velocity and Step Repeats
+Mutation of Velocity, Step Repeats and Offset

 Mutation of CC Parameters